 Couples or family counseling: to resolve problematic relationship or parenting issues that may be exacerbating your condition

-Let us help you help you regain control in the midst of chaotic situations and achieve a deeper level of satisfaction with your life
+Let us help you regain control in the midst of a chaotic situation and achieve a deeper level of satisfaction with your life.

-Lifeologie can help you silence self-defeating thoughts and manage depressive episodes — including generalized depression, Dysthymia, Postpartum Depression, and suicidal urges.
+Lifeologie Counseling Dallas can help you silence self-defeating thoughts and manage depressive episodes — including generalized depression, Dysthymia, Postpartum Depression, and suicidal urges.

 Don’t suffer alone.
 Take that first step and call today!